 This, therefore, normally concerns a future transfer of ownership.
-However, in practice it is often not known whether a transfer of ownership between an enterprise in the Member State of the Intrastat declaration and an enterprise in another country will take place because it is not known which country the buyer will be from.
-This buyer may be an enterprise in the Member State of destination, the Member State of consignment or another country.
+However, in practice it is often not known whether a transfer of ownership between an economic operator in the Member State of the Intrastat declaration and an economic operator in another country will take place because it is not known which country the buyer will be from.
+This buyer may be an economic operator in the Member State of destination, the Member State of consignment or another country.
 Depending on this, there may be a transfer of ownership in a Member State of declaration or not.